 The Grant will tell you who were the Executors or Administrators (those appointed to gather in and distribute the estate).
-It may also tell you the name of the Solicitor acting for them (if any) and the value of the estate, although usually only in very broad terms.
+It may also tell you the name of the experts acting for them (if any) and the value of the estate, although usually only in very broad terms.

 The financial summary shown on the Grant is the only information relating to the estate that the Probate record contains.
 No inventory or estate accounts are available.
 Occasionally, further details are available from the Capital Taxes Office, but you will normally need the written consent of the executors or administrators.

 Please note that, if Probate has not been granted, the Probate Service will have no record of the estate and will therefore not be able to provide copies of any document relating to it.